Hi, I’m LaFawn.

 The Indeed logo with white text on a black background.

-I advise mission-driven organizations on future-ready workforce strategy, responsible AI adoption, and building the internal operating engines that make scale and succession possible.
+She advises mission-driven organizations on future-ready workforce strategy, responsible AI adoption, and building the internal operating engines that make scale and succession possible.

 Belief in Alternative Pathways